rest-for-physics/framework/README.md

 # The REST Framework

-The REST (Rare Event Searches with TPCs) Framework is mainly written in C++ and it is fully integrated with [ROOT](https://root.cern.ch) I/O interface.
+The REST-for-Physics (Rare Event Searches Toolkit) Framework is mainly written in C++ and it is fully integrated with [ROOT](https://root.cern.ch) I/O interface.
-REST was born as a collaborative software effort to provide common tools for acquisition, simulation, and data analysis of gaseous Time Projection Chambers (TPCs).
+REST was initially born as a collaborative software effort to provide common tools for acquisition, simulation, and data analysis of gaseous Time Projection Chambers (TPCs).
+However, the framework is already extending its usage to be non-exclusive of detector data analysis.
+The possibilities of the framework are provided by the different libraries and packages written for REST in our community.

 The REST Framework provides 3 interfaces that prototype the use of **event types**, **metadata** and **event processes** through `TRestEvent`, `TRestMetadata` and `TRestEventProcess` abstract class definitions.
 Any REST library will implement **specific objects** that inherit from those 3 basic interfaces.